 Model Mail is a mail system that exists entirely inside the model and is available to all users.
-It can be used to send and receive mail messages to any users or groups of users in the team and has the added advantage of being able to attach links to model content including diagrams, elements, operations attributes, matrices, images and more.
+It can be used to exchange mail messages with any users or groups of users in the team, and has the added advantage of being able to attach links to model content, including diagrams, elements, operations, attributes, matrices, images and more.

-Team Library
+Model Library

 A critical part of the governance of the Architectural repository is the review process.
-The Team Library facility is a powerful in-model tool for managing all aspects of architectural reviews.
+The Model Library facility is a useful in-model tool for managing all aspects of architectural reviews.
 The reviews can be held at any stage, including at the time the program is set up or during the creation and maintenance of architectures and other ancillary content, such as principles, standards and references.
-It is quite common for organizations to store these reviews separately to the repository, but the compelling thing about using the powerful Team Library facility is that the reviews are housed inside the repository and there is the ability to relate parts of the repository - such as diagram elements - as hyperlinks to the review.
+It is quite common for organizations to store these reviews separately to the repository, but the compelling thing about using the Model Library facility is that the reviews are housed inside the repository and there is the ability to relate parts of the repository - such as diagram elements - as hyperlinks to the review.

-Learn More: Team Library
+Learn More: Model Library